JonathanDDuncan/QuickSignEditor/README.md

 The latest version of this project is hosted at https://jonathandduncan.github.io/QuickSignEditor/

+You may have to install the Sutton SignWriting Fonts below on your computer to use it.

 A version running inside SignMaker2015 (http://signbank.org/signmaker.html https://github.com/Slevinski/signmaker) is available at https://jonathandduncan.github.io/QuickSignEditor/signmaker/#?ui=en

 A version also runs inside SignWriter Studio Windows program which can be download at http://www.signwriterstudio.com/